mochman/Bypass_CGNAT/README.md

  * The third PostUp command will route all (udp) traffic from the VPN on port 1194 to 192.168.2.7

 The postDown commands are exactly the same as the PostUp couterparts except that '-A' becomes '-D'.
+If you have more services you want to forward traffic to, just add another PostUp command and change the IP address and port as appropriate.
+Don't forget to add the similar PostDown command.

 # 3. Starting Wireguard
 On both the VPS and Local Server, run: